1200wd/bitcoinlib/README.rst

 Future / Roadmap
 ----------------

-* Implement Native and P2SH Segregated witness transactions
+* Create Script class and support advanced scripts
 * Fully support timelocks
 * Support for Trezor wallet
-* Create Script class and support advanced scripts
 * Support and extensively test other databases
 * Improve speed and security
+* Integrate in ERP solutions such as Odoo

 References